-I barely ate any food, hoping that eating much less will ensure the stoma bag has as little stool as possible but that wasn’t so wise because I had to eat well.
+I barely ate any food, hoping that eating much less will ensure the stoma bag is filled with little stool as possible, but that wasn’t so wise because I had to eat well.
 I was just out of the hospital and needed to build up my body mass, strength and stamina plus I needed to put on some weight.
 I had lost about 10kilos.

 I bought a smoothie maker and ate mostly blended foods for breakfast and dinner which consisted of fruits, vegetables, and nut mixes.
 But I soon stuck to a simple diet eating most foods I love but in moderation.
 I was bent on ensuring that waste was expelled with ease and at a reduced amount.

 I had to modify the way I dressed and that certainly bothered me a bit.
 I stored away my tight fitting clothes (I’m a bodycon outfit fan) and opted for looser fitting apparel, especially loose around the waist.

 Trousers, shorts, and casual pants posed a problem initially but I soon found that low-rise pants worked better for me as it allowed my colostomy bag to hang out unhindered by waistbands.

 I love Palazzo pants and these were a favourite for that first couple of weeks.
 They were loose and free and looked good on too.

 I brought out my loose tops and also bought some new fashionable loosely fitting blouses, designer T-shirts which I sometimes tied into a knot at one side, and bust-fitting but flared short jackets.

-I also invested in long scarves and chic fashionable stoles.
+I also invested in long scarves and chic fashionable wraps.
 I’d drape them over one shoulder and casually throw it over the other in that chic lady-like way.